IsaiahHenryB/Course-Project/README.md

 I was able to use JS to make the ul show up for the navbar.

 I added an absolute positioning to the hamburger button to prevent it from shifting when clicked.
+## Homework9
+I was able to add some functionality to the Display more button using JS. unfortunately, I couldn't immediately make use of the event parameter.

+I may re-visit or remove the (event) param in the future.